orbcode/orbuculum/orbtrace/README.md

    * traceDin[3] F16
    * traceClk    H16

+The ECPIX-5 is connected to the target via PMOD7 as follows;

+   * traceDin[0] 0
+   * traceDin[1] 1
+   * traceDin[2] 2
+   * traceDin[3] 3
+   * traceClk    4

+Make your grounds as good as possible...if you can twist a ground and clock together that will be helpful.
 Obviously you don't need the whole of traceDin[0..3] if you're only using 1 or 2 bit trace.

 For ICE40 the system can be built using either an SPI or a UART transport layer.
 SPI is potentially capable of better performance (30MHz line rate).
 Testing shows that around 26Mbps is realistically acheivable.
 Both the serial and SPI interfaces are fully tested on ICE40.

-For ECP5 only UART is supported at the moment since the hardware doesn't support the SPI.
+For ECP5 only UART is supported at the moment since the hardware doesn't support the SPI...but you've also got the choice of ULPI for that.

 Using UART data is presented at 12Mbaud over the serial port of the board.
 You can simply copy the frames of data to somewhere with something like this;